Dementia is a progressive disorder that affects how your brain works and in particular the ability to remember, think and reason.

 Here we look at what is known about dementia, symptoms that could suggest you should seek further advice, steps to reaching a diagnosis, and where you or your family can go for more specialist information about dementia treatment and support.

-If dementia is diagnosed early enough there are lots of things that can be done to help you overcome problems and improve the quality of your life.
+If dementia is diagnosed early enough there are lots of things that can be done to help you live well with dementia.

 Dementia is not a disease in itself - but a group of symptoms that may accompany conditions that affect your brain.